sickozell/SickoCV/README.md

 #### Context Menu
 - Initialize On Start: discards previous module state on VCV restart
 - Disable Unarm: this disables unarm feature
+- Trigger on Gate Out: this option substitutes Gate Output with a 1ms trigger whenever a clock is detected when armed

 ## bToggler8
 ### 8 buffered toggle switch signal router